chaos-mesh/chaos-mesh/workflow/docs/design.md

 > Question: Should we interpret other node when Workflow fall into **Failed**?
 > I think we should do that.

+### Event

+> Unimplemented now.

+Inspired by kubernetes events, it should emit an event when something happens:

+- chaos or other resource created
+- make decision about conditional branches
+- unexpected errors

 ### Others